Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 # Atomic-Force-Microscopy
-Programs controlling aspects of an AFM system.
-The majority of the code controls LIAs, some controls the current in the superconducting coils.
+Programmic AFM system control.
+The majority of the code controls LIAs; some controls the current in the superconducting coils.

 This work was carried out under the supervision of Dr Dong Jik Kim in professor Marin Alexe's Electronic Functional Materials research group.

 ## Hysteresis Measurement